 10. Buy Ugly Christmas sweaters.
 This is a love-hate for many people.
 Are you totally into buying Christmas sweaters or do you want to shy away?
 Either way, it is always helpful to have at least one ugly Christmas sweater in your closet.

-11. And then host an Ugly Sweater Christmas Party.
-Time to invite all of your introvert friends for an epic ugly sweater party.
+11. And then host a Ugly Sweater Christmas Party.
+Time to invite all of your introverted friends for an epic ugly sweater party.
 The winner walks away with a prize!

 12. Go to a Christmas Eve Service.
-If you’re feeling a little more spiritual, there are many churches that offer Christmas Eve services.
+If you’re feeling a little more spiritual, many churches offer Christmas Eve services.
 If it’s your first time going to one, consider this a good opportunity to introduce the whole family and get them interested in going.